scionproto/scion/doc/dev/design/V6-address-support.rst

 * Opening a UDP/TCP connection to said address via the regular socket API.
 This would imply the existence of SCION-aware code below the socket API that:

-  * Recognizes scion addresses and handles the traffic accordingly.
+  * Recognizes SCION addresses and handles the traffic accordingly.
   * Performs some default route selection on behalf of the oblivious application.

 This proposal does not cover the last topic.
 However resolving the first two is a